vladuris/mtc-repo/README.md

-# mtc-repo
-Code for MTC
+# This repository is for infrastructure developers.